2020s in music: K-pop

 K-pop group BTS continued to be one of the most popular bands of the 2020s.

 Blackpink's Born Pink became the first album by a girl group in over 20 years to top both the US and UK album charts.

 The 2020s have featured some heavily successful group debuts.
 In November 2020, BTS became the first Korean pop artist to be recognized by the Recording Academy when "Dynamite" received a nomination for Best Pop Duo/Group Performance at the 63rd Annual Grammy Awards; they were again nominated the following year with "Butter".
 On April 16, 2022, 2NE1 reunited after 6 years with a surprise performance on the main stage of Coachella, with Aespa also performing on the same stage the following weekend.
 During the same year, several top second generation artists made an official comeback after years of inactivity, including BigBang, Girls' Generation, and Kara.
 Blackpink's 2022 album Born Pink became the first album by a female group to top the chart since Danity Kane's Welcome to the Dollhouse in 2008.
 In addition, it marked the first time a girl group simultaneously topped the album charts in the United States and United Kingdom in 21 years, since Destiny's Child's Survivor in 2001.
+Ejae took the stage at the opening ceremony of the 2026 FIFA World Cup in Mexico and joined other artists for the official song "DNA" of the tournament.

 The sales of K-pop albums continued to show strong performance in the American market in 2023, with 7 of the 10 best-selling CD albums in the US being K-pop albums.
 Four K-pop groups were named amongst the top-ten best-selling artists worldwide in 2023 by the IFPI, including Seventeen, Stray Kids, TXT, and NewJeans.